libgit2/pygit2/docs/install.rst

 - cffi 1.0+

-Libgit2 **v0.28.x** (see the version numbering section below for details).
-Binary wheels already include libgit2, so you only need to worry about this if you install the source package
+Libgit2 **v0.28.x**; binary wheels already include libgit2, so you only need to worry about this if you install the source package

 Optional libgit2 dependecies to support ssh and https: